 "These sirens are very, very loud, and they are a wonderful tool to have in your emergency-management tool pouch," Zuspan said.
 "The emergency managers can set any one of these sirens off during a disaster -- let's say something is going on in Montgomery, they can set just that one siren off and speak into that siren with a message if they needed to."For more information on the disaster warning sirens or other emergency preparedness programs in Putnam and Kanawha counties, visit www.kpepc.org

-Reach Lydia Nuzum at email@example.com or 304-348-5189.
+.Reach Lydia Nuzum at email@example.com or 304-348-5189.